bolasson/startup/README.md

 ## Specification Deliverable

 ### Elevator Pitch 🛗
 Have you ever wondered how well you know your friends’ niche opinions?
-Nope to Dope is the ultimate social guessing game where players compete to match their friends’ opinions on dynamic, creative scales.
-From scales like "disgusting to delicious" to "old-fashioned to modern", Nope to Dope keeps everyone engaged with fun clues, real-time voting, and friendly competition.
+Rank It is the ultimate social guessing game where players compete to match their friends’ opinions on dynamic, creative scales.
+From scales like "disgusting to delicious" to "old-fashioned to modern", Rank It keeps everyone engaged with fun clues, real-time voting, and friendly competition.
 Create or join a game, and see how well you know each other!

 ### Design
 The app has three primary views: